 The Parc encloses a number of buildings, including Gaudí’s House, that are clearly identifiable as his work.
 The most famous areas of the Parc are the colonnaded hall and the terrace with serpentine shapes, from which you can enjoy one of the most beautiful views of Barcelona.
 In front of the colonnade is where you will also find the iconic dragon covered in mosaics.

-Try and visit first thing in the morning if you are looking to avoid the crowds.
-Although the terrace is perfect for sunset time, but bear in mind that it will be extremely busy.
+If you are looking to avoid the crowds, the best time to visit Parc Güell is first thing in the morning.
+Saying this, the terrace is perfect for sunset time, but bear in mind that it will be extremely busy.

 In recent years, the number of visitors to Parc Güell has been controlled by a ticketing system to what is now known as the Regulated Zone, so make sure you skip the queue by booking your ticket online.